BoshraJaber/data-structures-and-algorithms-old/challenges/Data-Structures/linkedList/README.md

   - Searching if a value is included: O(n)
   - Printing a string of values: O(n)
   - appending a value to the tail : O(1)
+  - inserting a value before or after: O(n)
 * Big O for Space: O(1)
   - inserting a value: O(1)
   - Searching if a value is included: O(1)
   - Printing a string of values: O(1)
   - appending a value to the tail : O(1)
+  - inserting a value before or after: O(1)

 ## API